-- 1.1 This statement is submitted in respect of the Core Strategy for the Royal Borough with a focus on North Kensington. - The evaluation of this Core Strategy will be based on the 'soundness' of the plan in relation to the tests identified within "Local Development Frameworks Examining Development Plan Documents: Soundness Guidance July 2008'. - Our clients 53 56 Hans Place within the Royal Borough of Kensington and Chelsea and as such the policies within the plan will have a bearing on how this site may be developed in the future. - This statement therefore sets out a review of the planning policies within the Core Strategy and an assessment of the soundness of the plan in relation to these policies. - 1.5 Recommendations are made in relation to the changes required to make the plan sound. - 1.6 The context of the proposals is defined within this document as follows: - Core Strategy Considerations - > Recommended Changes
+- 1.1 This statement is submitted in respect of the Core Strategy for the Royal Borough with a focus on North Kensington. - 1.2 The evaluation of this Core Strategy will be based on the 'soundness' of the plan in relation to the tests identified within "Local Development Frameworks Examining Development Plan Documents: Soundness Guidance July 2008'. - 1.3 Our clients own sites within the Royal Borough of Kensington and Chelsea and as such the policies within the plan will have a bearing on how these may be developed in the future. - 1.4 This statement therefore sets out a review of the planning policies within the Core Strategy and an assessment of the soundness of the plan in relation to these policies. - 1.5 Recommendations are made in relation to the changes required to make the plan sound. - 1.6 The context of the proposals is defined within this document as follows: - Core Strategy Considerations - Recommended Changes